sensu/sensu-docs/content/sensu-go/5.20/api/overview.md

 export SENSU_ACCESS_TOKEN=`curl -X GET -u "$SENSU_USER:$SENSU_PASS" -s http://localhost:8080/auth | jq -r ".access_token"`
 {{< /highlight >}}

+The [sensuctl reference][7] demonstrates how to use the `sensuctl env` command to export your access token, token expiry time, and refresh token as environment variables.

-### Basic authentication using the authentication API
+### Authenticate with the authentication API

 The [`/auth` API endpoint][10] lets you generate short-lived API tokens using your Sensu username and password.